wollewald/INA219_WE/README.md

 I attached a list of public functions and a fritzing scheme for the example sketches.

 You find further details here (only in German, sorry): https://wolles-elektronikkiste.de/ina219

+Note: Version 1.1.2 corrected a misspelling of "continuous" which might lead to backwards incompatibilities.
+You might need to change your code.